11 Perspective Taking Examples for Emotional Intelligence

 Perspective taking works best when emotions are calm.

-Why does perspective taking examples feel impossible when you’re triggered?
+Why do perspective-taking examples feel impossible when you’re triggered?

-When you’re triggered, your thinking narrows toward self-defence, and you begin to consider your initial opinion as fact, which makes perspective taking examples difficult.
+When you’re triggered, your thinking narrows toward self-defense, and you begin to consider your initial opinion as fact, which makes perspective-taking examples difficult.
 You don’t just feel emotion in that state; you feel certain, which makes alternative perspectives seem fake.
 Research on emotion regulation demonstrates that reassessment of meaning can change an individual’s emotional reaction.

 What’s the biggest misunderstanding about perspective taking?

-The most common misconception is that adopting a perspective involves reducing oneself; in reality, it consists of understanding the inner reasoning of the other person so that you may answer accurately rather than assuming.
+The most common misconception is that adopting a perspective means reducing oneself; in reality, it means understanding the other person’s reasoning so you can answer accurately rather than make assumptions.
 You can maintain boundaries while remaining mentally curious, and you can acknowledge someone’s point of view without approving their actions.

 Because “just put yourself in their shoes” sounds kind, it comes across as self-erasure, especially if you’ve been the one over-adapting for years.
 This is why typical advice fails.